hkglue/sas/intl.en-US/Pricing/Purchase Threat Detection Service.md

 # Purchase Threat Detection Service {#task_lxj_3bc_zdb .task}

 Threat Detection Service \(TDS\) Enterprise Edition provides comprehensive security monitoring and diagnosis services for your assets on the cloud.
-You can purchase the TDS Enterprise Edition by Subscription.
+You can purchase TDS Enterprise Edition by Subscription.

 To purchase TDS Enterprise Edition, follow these steps: